Dipankar-Kumar-Singh/TCP-Multithread-server-from-scratch/readme.md

 ![Behavior on Multiple request -processing one another_Synchronous](https://user-images.githubusercontent.com/66475186/233722548-bd52a92c-7fc2-45cf-aea8-5824d4ca7f3d.png)

 *So what is happning ?* 🤔💭
-In the Proceess function : I added some dealy ( 8 second Delay )
+In the Proceess function : I added some Delay  ( 8 second Delay )
 ```Go
 	time.Sleep(8 * time.Second) // sleep for 8 second ( Before Writing to Buffer)
 ```